Many factors other than your cruise-cabin will determine if you will have a great cruise experience.

-This is because no one seems to spend much time in their cabin, other than to change clothes and sleep.
+This is because no one seems to spend much time in their cabin, other than to shower, change clothes and sleep.
+This is especially true if you are new to cruising.

-A sense of satisfactory accommodations however does contribute to your overall cruise experience.
-As you go on longer and longer cruises, this "satisfaction barometer" becomes more important.
+A sense of satisfactory accommodations however does contribute to your overall cruise adventure.
+As you go on longer and longer cruises, your "satisfaction barometer" becomes more and more important.

-If you are an experienced cruiser, you already have a good idea about which cabin selection you prefer.
+If you are an experienced cruiser, you already have a good idea about which cruise-cabin selection you prefer.
 You also have a good idea about your preferred cabin location.

 Try to "step-up" to a higher accommodation level, in order to increase your "satisfaction barometer".